 However, much of the ecosystem fails to strike a proper balance between the app publisher’s business objectives and the end user experience.
 In fact, many of the strategies employed by app publishers are antithetical to delivering a great experience.

-This series will explore current industry dynamics and suggest ways to foster a win-win relationship.
+This series, understanding the impact of the app economy on end users, will explore current industry dynamics and suggest ways to foster a win-win relationship.

 In Part 1, we’ll look at the current status quo and explore the focus of growth.

 According to AppAnnie, fewer than 3,000 apps are making more than $1 million dollars a year via paid downloads, in-app purchases, or subscriptions.

 There are plenty of apps that are just not viable for a host of reasons regardless of monetization strategy - from poor design and build quality, to inadequate marketing and promotion, to functionality simply lacking an audience.
 Many of these apps end up published then abandoned after just a few releases.

 There’s another cohort of apps that shows potential.
 Even without top rankings on the App Store, these apps often have experienced millions of downloads from interested users around the world.
 Yet, the AppAnnie data suggests, that despite impressive downloads, making real money remains elusive.

 App downloads are a common traction signal used by early stage investors to evaluate companies for investment.
 It makes sense.
 If an app has shown it has an audience on the inventory rich App Store, there must be something to it, right?

 These apps have become attractive targets for investors.
 One major language learning app raised $108 million dollars over five rounds of venture capital.
 The second most popular meditation app raised $75 million dollars.
 The most popular meditation app? $143 million dollars.
 These are just a few examples.
 Spend a few minutes on Crunchbase and you will find many more.

 With cash to spend, these well-funded app publishers have one job: grow.